 I’ll admit I haven’t fully read through the book link you shared - busy day; but I don’t mind dropping in here just on the strength of what you share right here already in the forum.
 I too share in your concern over how justice and mercy need to work together, and how love is a key to all of it.
 I resonate with that myself.

 I am curious if in any of your research or writings you have encountered George MacDonald’s work on this topic?
 I credit his written work (novels, and especially his unspoken sermons) with bringing me to where I am now in how I view God - as One in whom is no darkness at all!
 (1 John 1 starting at v.
-5) Even if verses can be found (mostly - though not entirely) in the old testament that seem to contradict this, I yet take John seriously and with the conviction that if I ready any part of the Bible in such a way as to make it seem that God is wicked or evil or not like Christ - then I’m reading the Bible wrong.
+5) Even if verses can be found (mostly - though not entirely) in the old testament that seem to contradict this, I yet take John seriously and with the conviction that if I read any part of the Bible in such a way as to make it seem that God does evil things or is not like Christ - then I’m reading the Bible wrong.
 Period.
 You can read MacDonald’s quintessential sermon (Justice) for free online.
 But any of the sermons in that whole series are good - maybe try others first and work up to the specific one about Justice.
 That’s the sermon I think you’d really find an interest in as regards this topic.
 Just a warning - it isn’t light reading.
 But once you get into the flow of his conversationally styled prose, there is treasure to be had there.
 God is eternally and always merciful.
 And he is eternally and always just.
 And there is no conflict or contradiction between those things.
 If God is merciful, then it must be just to be merciful.
 And if God is just, then it must be merciful to be just.
 God is one.

 I could mention other good authors too - but I’ll leave it here for now.